PREVIEW: Leyton Orient v Luton Town

 It’s at the Matchroom where results have been the main issue this season, as apart from beating Stevenage on August 16, the O’s have lost all five league games in front of their own supporters.

-The form of last year’s leading goalscorer Jay Simpson has been one of the main problems this term as after netting 25 goals last term, he is yet to get off the mark during his seven games so far.
+The form of last year’s leading goalscorer Jay Simpson has been one of the main problems this term as after netting 25 goals last term, is yet to get off the mark during his seven games this time around.

 Team news: Luton are without the suspended Olly Lee, while Danny Green and Nathan Doyle remain out.